 Competition policy

 Nevertheless, in November 2020, Angola became the 30th country to ratify the African Continental Free Trade Area (AfCFTA).
 In January 2022, it announced plans to gradually phase out import duties for goods originating from other AfCFTA member countries.
-In 2019, after a decade of delay, Angola finally submitted an offer to join the Southern African Development Community (SADC) Free Trade Area (FTA), which paved the way for ongoing negotiations to access the EU-SADC Economic Partnership Agreement.
-Overall, Angola is selectively well-integrated into global markets, particularly in the oil sector, and is making some progress toward integrating other sectors as well.
+In 2019, after a decade of delay, Angola finally submitted an offer to join the Southern African Development Community (SADC) Free Trade Area (FTA), paving the way for ongoing negotiations to access the EU-SADC Economic Partnership Agreement.
+Overall, Angola is selectively integrated into global markets, particularly in the oil sector, and is making some progress toward integrating other sectors as well.

 Liberalization of foreign trade